 After completing her PhD in 2015, McCormick began working at the internationally recognized Buros Center for Testing at UNL.
 The Center is self-funded and responsible for developing revenue sources, rather than utilizing state funds.
 As a Research Associate, she created budgets for large, multi-year projects and ensured the projects were completed on time.
 In this role, she served as a consultant for many educational agencies across the country and internationally.
 Of note, she contributed to a major project with the California Community Colleges network to promote access to credit-bearing coursework and reduce unnecessary remedial coursework.

-This spring, McCormick left her Research Associate role to focus on completing her Master of Business Administration (MBA) at UNL, from which she graduated in May.
+In spring 2022, McCormick left her Research Associate role and focused on completing her Master of Business Administration (MBA) at UNL, from which she graduated in May 2022.
 Her coursework included a special focus on non-profit management and non-profit finance.
 In addition, standard coursework included managerial finance and managerial accounting, which added to her capabilities of diligently and accurately completing the fiduciary responsibilities of the Board of Governors.

 McCormick grew up in Omaha, with a mother who is a nurse and a father who worked at Mutual of Omaha.
 She originally came to Lincoln thanks to college scholarships, including the UNL Regents Scholarship, the UNL Honors Program Scholarship, and the Peter Kiewit Distinguished Scholarship, which had an explicit purpose of keeping the "best and brightest" students in Nebraska.
 She continues to believe in the goal of providing desirable educational opportunities for Nebraska's learners of all ages as the most valuable economic development tool available to the state and its businesses.